HMS Defiance (1783): History

-Her ship's company mutinied again in 1798 during the rising of the United Irishmen.
-Eleven men were hanged and ten transported for life in the penal colony of New South Wales.

-Her next Captain was Thomas Revell Shivers, who took command on 27 February 1797 at Torbay.
-In 1798, some of her crew were court-martialed for mutiny.
+In July 1798, while rebellion raged in Ireland, a court martial aboard HMS Defiance took evidence of United Irish oaths being administered as a prelude to a further mutiny.
+Eleven of the crew were hanged and ten sentenced to transportation.

 In the summer of 1800, Defiance was attached to the squadron under Sir Alan Gardner, stationed off the Black Rocks.
 On 24 December 1800, Capt.
 Richard Retallick superseded Capt.
 Shivers, Defiance being selected for the flagship of Rear Admiral Sir Thomas Graves.